Where should you turn if you are sick or injured and cannot work in Illinois?

 Mental Health

-Mental health sometimes qualifies as a valid reason depending on the type of coverage you have: group versus individual plans.
+Mental health sometimes qualifies as a valid reason, depending on the type of coverage you have, such as group or individual plans.

-Group short-term disability covers mental health issues more frequently than individual plans.
+Group policies cover mental health issues more frequently than individual plans.
 Therefore, people concerned about protecting their income in case of anxiety and depression or substance abuse treatment should sign up at work – if offered.

 Covid-19